-In the past, WACTAC has developed exhibitions and events to showcase teen artists, invited resident artists to give talks and lead classes, developed marketing materials and strategies, written and published original work for print and online, planned regional film festivals, and partnered with local groups to present programs throughout Minneapolis and St. Paul.
+WACTAC was founded in 1994 as a radical way to create space for teens and teen voices in the museum.
+Since its founding, WACTAC has made major contributions to the Walker and the Twin Cities art community as a whole.
+Over the years its members have developed exhibitions and events to showcase teen artists, invited resident artists to give talks and lead classes, developed marketing materials and strategies, written and published original work for print and online, planned regional film festivals, and partnered with local groups to present programs throughout Minneapolis and St. Paul.
 Teen programs bring a special vitality to the Walker, and these experiences have helped alumni attain scholarships and audiences for their work, secure curatorial and educational positions, and use their organizational and arts advocacy skills in their colleges and home communities.

-A handful of WACTAC alumni have helped launch and run teen programs and teen arts councils at other museums, including the Bronx Museum of the Arts; the Contemporary Arts Museum Houston; the Institute of Contemporary Art, Boston; and the Museum of Modern Art, New York.
+As the first program of its kind, WACTAC has gone on to inspire teen councils at art museums across the country.
+Some WACTAC alumni have gone on to help launch and run teen programs and teen arts councils at other museums, including the Bronx Museum of the Arts; the Contemporary Arts Museum Houston; the Institute of Contemporary Art, Boston; and the Museum of Modern Art, New York.

 More than 20 years later, the Walker remains committed to creating meaningful and relevant arts experiences for teens and continues to explore ways to configure and refresh this core program.
 WACTAC works with new artists and staff members at the Walker annually.

 Over the years, the program has forged close working relationships with over other youth arts organizations and groups within the Twin Cities.
 The Walker Art Center remains a leader in innovative youth programming, providing cultural institutions around the world with a successful model for engaging teens and young adults.